fschaefer/event-stream-proxy/README.md

-# event-stream proxy
+# event-stream-proxy
 event-stream-proxy is a open reverse proxy allowing you to poll JSON REST APIs and push updates to clients by utilizing [Server-Sent Events](http://www.w3schools.com/html/html5_serversentevents.asp) (SSE), heavily inspired by [Streamdata.io](https://streamdata.io/)

 ## Features
   - Incremental data updates: depending on selected operation mode, only changed data is sent to clients via JSON-Patch [(RFC6902)](http://tools.ietf.org/html/rfc6902)
   - Push: updates are pushed to the client using Server-Sent Events (SSE).
-By providing fallback mechanisms this also works with older browsers.
+By providing [fallback](https://github.com/Yaffle/EventSource) mechanisms this also works with older browsers.
   - Transparent: all query parameters and (some) HTTP headers are passed through to the upstream server.
   - Configurable: either by environment variables or per request via special HTTP headers